ABOUT US

 Hydrodynamic lubrication analysis technology is a simulation technique that solves one of the fundamental equations in the field of tribology, called the Reynolds equation.
 This technology is mainly used to predict the performance of mechanical seals with surface texturing, and can calculate key indicators such as frictional resistance and suction/leakage rate.

-Hydrodynamic lubrication analysis technology is one of Eagle Industry’s core technologies that led to the development and commercialization of the “world’s first mechanical seal with both minimizing leakage and low torque,” and we continue to engage in friendly competition with world-class research institutions and companies.
+Hydrodynamic lubrication analysis technology is one of Eagle Industry’s core technologies that led to the development and commercialization of the “world’s first mechanical seal with both minimizing leakage and low torque,”

 Combined with numerical optimization methods, it enables us to efficiently derive the optimum texturing shape for each operating environment and condition.